 Other institutions who do not have a financial interest in the product (such as colleges and universities) have done many studies as well.
 These are called independent studies.
 Independent research confirms there is no difference between self-ligating and traditional braces when it comes to speed of treatment.
 No matter what the advertisements say, unbiased independent research shows they work at the same speed.

 Any orthodontist can order any type of braces he or she prefers.
 Any company will sell any type of braces to any orthodontist.
 Most orthodontists order the braces they like best.

-Dr. Taylor is extremely particular with his patients and wants them to have the best possible result!!!
-During his first few years of practicing orthodontics, Dr. Taylor used traditional braces, Damon braces, and In-Ovation braces.
-While there wasn’t much difference in the outcomes, Dr. Taylor noticed the results with traditional braces were a little more detailed, refined, and crisp.
-He was able to position teeth just a little better with the control the traditional braces gave him.
+Dr. Robert Taylor is extremely particular with his patients and wants them to have the best possible result!!!
+During his first few years of practicing orthodontics, Dr. Taylor used traditional braces, Damon braces and In-Ovation braces.
+While there was not much difference in the outcomes, Dr. Taylor noticed the results with traditional braces were a little more detailed, refined and crisp.
+With the control the traditional braces gave him, he was able to position teeth just a little better.
 For this reason, he generally recommends using American Master Series traditional braces.

 If a patient prefers, Dr. Taylor offers self-ligating brackets in Orem, Utah.
 To learn more, contact Taylor Family Orthodontics today at 801-226-6611 and schedule a consultation with our orthodontist.